nickttng/byebyebye-jent/README.md

 You make me want to become better, more mindful, and learn more about people and their strengths	Sarah E you maintain the highest quality pets.
 Nikki L you take the time to really invest in our partners.
+Nikki L

-Nikki L the best scheming face	Cordelia Y you solve the heaviest problems with the lightest touch	Carter even when you're really busy, you make time and space for others if they need it, too	Jacklynn you created consensus and value in situations that others would have thought impossible.
+the best scheming face	Cordelia Y you solve the heaviest problems with the lightest touch	Carter even when you're really busy, you make time and space for others if they need it, too	Jacklynn you created consensus and value in situations that others would have thought impossible.
 I will miss your kindness as much as your brilliance.
 Lindsay
 I have been so consistently so impressed.
 Never stop asking questions.
-You made me a better co-worker, thank you :)	Clint You are one of the most thoughtful, empathetic people I've met and your ability to pull others together in productive and collaborative ways is nothing short of amazing.
+You made me a better co-worker, thank you :)	Clint you are one of the most thoughtful, empathetic people I've met and your ability to pull others together in productive and collaborative ways is nothing short of amazing.
 Carlo you are always thinking inclusively and make everyone feel like their questions and opinions are valuable	Laura P you are never afraid to ask seemingly simple questions that always seem to get to the meat of an issue	Laura P when you joined our project team and brought all of your amazingness with you, you completely transformed our project (the app itself, but more importantly the way we worked) for the better	Laura P
-Jen, I feel smarter having worked with you.
+I feel smarter having worked with you.
 Every time we talked, I felt like I leveled up as a human.
 Thanks for existing.
 Good luck on the next chapter. you have permanently changed the way I think as a designer in the best ways, and I find myself asking, “what would Jen do here?”
 Laura P
 JEN you are a GEM of a designer!
 You've transformed 18F in so many ways.
 Everything you touch is all the better for it.
 Maya you are an amazing partner to hire great people with.
 Thank you for always being generous with your time and so thoughtful in making decisions for the team.
 Amanda S.